-- To enter periods, hyphens, colons, or parenthesis, press the relation key.
-T9 mode applies grammar rules to ensure that correct punctuation is used. - To shift case in T9 mode, use the + key.
-There are 3 cases: Initial capital, Capital lock, and Lower case. - You can move the cursor by using the Left and Right keys.
-To delete letters, press the c key.
-Press and hold the c key to clear the display.
+- To enter periods, hyphens, colons, or parenthesis, press the text key.
+T9 mode applies grammar rules to ensure that correct punctuation is used. - To shift case in T9 mode, use the 💌 key.
+There are 4 cases: Initial capital, Capital lock, Lower case, and Numeric. - You can move the cursor by using the Left and Right keys.
+To delete letters, press the c> key.
+Press and hold the c> key to clear the display.